Picovoice/llm-compression-benchmark/README.md

 ### ARC

-Download the [ARC dataset](https://allenai.org/data/arc) and run the following from the repository's root to extract and format the `challenge` portion.
+Download the [ARC dataset](https://allenai.org/data/arc) and run the following from the repository's root to extract and format the `Challenge` portion:

 ```console
 python3 data/arc.py --dataset-folder ${DATASET_FOLDER}
 ```

-Perform the above for the `easy` portion:
+Perform the above for the `Easy` portion:

 ```console
 python3 data/arc.py --dataset-folder ${DATASET_FOLDER} --easy